At the end of WW1 the Ottoman empire was defeated and in shambles with European armies occupying large parts of it and its capital Constantinople.

 Ataturk proclaims the establishment of the Turkish republic in the Grand Assembly in 1923.

-In many ways the treaty of Sèvres was the trigger that set into motion the Turkish nationalist movement and a whole series of events that culminated in the creation of modern day Turkey.
+However, the treaty of Sèvres was also the trigger that set into motion the Turkish nationalist movement and a whole series of events that culminated in the creation of modern day Turkey.

 The legacy of Atatürk's and Turkish nationalists, their war of Independence and the successful resistance to European imperialist powers is a source of national pride in Turkey that extends to this day, and modern day Turkey is built around the achievements of Mustafa Kemal Atatürk.